PrivaLog: a privacy-aware logic programming language: Preliminaries

 Since even computation of simple operations like multiplication or comparison on private data requires network communication between computing parties, SecreC programs are much more efficient if the data are processed in larger batches using SIMD (Single Instruction Multiple Data) operations.
 For example, in~\cite{secrec,fim}, an iterative SecreC program that constructs frequently occurring itemsets of certain size, and the same privacy-preserving operations are applied at once in all search branches for the entire depth level of all constructed itemsets of size $k$.
 Hence, the programmer should use as many vectorized computations as possible.
 For that reason, in this work, we will process different possible non-deterministic computational branches simultaneously in parallel.

 \paragraph{Existing SecreC functions.} In this work, we will not invent new secure MPC protocols, but instead build our solution of top of numerous existing Sharemind protocols already available.
-In particular, SecreC already has the functionalities: \begin{itemize} \item \textbf{Arithmetic Blackbox Functions:} SecreC has numerous built-in functions for privacy-preserving arithmetic an boolean operations. \item \textbf{Existing Protocols:} SecreC has some protocols for frequently used tasks (like shuffle and sorting) already implemented. \item \textbf{Database operations:} SecreC allows to store data in a private database and access it during the computation. \end{itemize} We list some existing SecreC functions that are relevant for this paper in Table~\ref{tab:bb}.
-We use notation $\share{x}$ to denote a private (secret-shared) value $x$.
+In particular, SecreC already has the following functionalities (which we denote $\funset{}$): \begin{itemize} \item \textbf{Arithmetic Blackbox Functions:} SecreC has numerous built-in functions for privacy-preserving arithmetic and boolean operations. \item \textbf{Existing Protocols:} SecreC has some protocols for frequently used tasks (like shuffle and sorting) already implemented. \item \textbf{Database operations:} SecreC allows to store data in a private database and access it during the computation. \end{itemize} We list some existing SecreC functions that are relevant for this paper in Table~\ref{tbl:bb}.
+We use notation $\share{x}$ to denote a secret-shared value $x$.

-\paragraph{Syntax of SecreC.} The syntax of SecreC core language, taken from~\cite{UT:Randmets17}, is given in Figure~\ref{fig:secrec:syntax}.
+\paragraph{Syntax of SecreC} The syntax of SecreC core language, taken from~\cite{UT:Randmets17}, is given in Figure~\ref{fig:secrec:syntax}.
 Compared to original core syntax, we remove conditional statements and while-loops, since we will not be using these constructions in our SecreC programs.
 We also leave out declarations of \emph{protection domain}, which is not relevant for this work.
-The protection domain defines used secret-sharing scheme (assumed attacker strength, number of parties etc), and we are always assuming that this scheme has been fixed in advance and remains implicit.
+The protection domain defines used secret-sharing scheme (assumed attacker strength, number of computing parties etc), and we just assume that this scheme has been fixed in advance and remains implicit.
 We also assume that return statement is always the last line of function body.
-These simplifications turn SecreC into quite simple imperative language.